History of the School of English

 Professor Fell was appointed the first Director of the newly-established Humanities Research Centre in 1994, a post in which she continued until her retirement in 1997 due to ill health.
 Professor Fell died in 1998 shortly after being appointed OBE for her contribution to Early English Studies.

 A sundial (copied from the original panel of an Anglo-Saxon inscription from Kirkdale church in Yorkshire) was presented to Professor Fell from friends and colleagues on the occasion of her sixtieth birthday and is fastened to the south wall of Highfield House.
 The inscription on the sundial reads (in translation): 'This is the day's sun-marker at every hour.
 And Haward made me, and Brand the priest.'
 Kirkdale is close to Slingsby in North Yorkshire, where Professor Fell had a house, and she regularly took students and colleagues on study-trips in the area - many current Old English and Old Norse scholars have fond memories of such trips.
-Professor Fell's family donated the sundial to The University of Nottingham after her death.
+Professor Fell's family donated the sundial to the University of Nottingham after her death and can be found on Highfield House, University Park Campus.

 Professor Ronald Carter MBE (Head of English 1993-1995)